CumulusNetworks/docs/content/cumulus-linux/Layer-3/Routing.md

 ## <span>Caveats and Errata</span>

-### <span>Don' Not Delete Routes viathrough Linux Shell</span>
+### <span>Don't Delete Routes via Linux Shell</span>

 Static routes added via FRRouting can be deleted via Linux shell.
 This operation, while possible, should be avoided.
-RCumulus Networks recommends that you **do not** use the Linux shell to delete static routes added byvia FRRouting should only be deleted by FRRouting, (with `vtysh` commands).
-Delete the routes with the `vtysh` commands; otherwise FRRouting might not be able to clean up all its internal state completely and incorrect routing can occur as a result, which can result in incorrect routing.
+Routes added by FRRouting should only be deleted by FRRouting, otherwise FRRouting might not be able to clean up all its internal state completely and incorrect routing can occur as a result.

 ### <span>Add IPv6 Default Route with src Address on eth0 Fails without Adding Delay</span>